mirasoldavila13/ProReadMeGenerator/README.md

 7. **Create a Pull Request**: Navigate to the original repository and click the 'New Pull Request' button.
 Provide a detailed description of your changes in the pull request.

 ## Tests

 To test the Professional README Generator, follow these steps:

 1. **Manual Testing**: Run the application (`npm start` or `node index.js`) and check the generated README file for accuracy.
-2. **Review the Output**: After running the application, review the generated README in the `dist` directory for completeness and correctness.
+2. **Review the Output**: After running the application, review the generated README in the `dist` folder for completeness and correctness.

 ## Questions

 If you have any questions about the project, you can contact me via my GitHub profile at [mirasoldavila13](https://github.com/mirasoldavila13).